 1. This group is a psycho-educational group designed to teach you DBT skills while you are waiting for a TBC for CBT individual therapist to be assigned OR if you have an outside therapist.
 Although learning the DBT skills is an important part of DBT we want to be clear that attending a stand-alone DBT Skills Group without the rest of the DBT Treatment modalities is NOT Full Comprehensive DBT treatment.
 Unless you have a DBT individual therapist here, TBC for CBT is not responsible for any clinical care other than simply providing you a place and structure to learn DBT skills.
 You must have a primary provider who will assume responsibility for any crises or any other clinical care to attend this group.
 If you are on the wait list for a TBC for CBT therapist, when an opening comes up you will be notified and offered individual therapy to begin full, comprehensive DBT Treatment.
 Being in Skills-Only Group puts you ahead on the waitlist for an individual therapist.
 Group leaders will provide brief “check-ins” once a month to see how things are going and to help you problem solve any difficulties with the group.
 This is not individual therapy.

-2. Currently, due to Covid-19, most Groups are held on our HIPAA Compliant Zoom and are one hour and forty-five minutes.
-The Adult group fee is $70.00 per group unless you are receiving individual therapy or other services within TBC for CBT and then it is $65.00.
-The Adolescent group is a Multifamily group that includes the teen and one parent.
-This group is also an hour and forty-five minutes and the fee is $80.00, and $75.00 if you are receiving any other services at TBC for CBT.
-There are 4 Modules of DBT skills and each module is 6 weeks.
-You can attend one, or all of them.
-There are no refunds for missed groups within that module.
-For the Adult Groups we will be teaching out of the DBT Skills Training Handouts and Worksheets by Marsha Linehan.
-TBC for CBT which you will need to purchase in time for the first group.
-For the Adolescent Multi-family Groups group leaders will email you a DBT training manual adapted for adolescents, created by Nancy Gordon, LCSW, Clinic Owner and adapted from the Teen Manual by Alec Miller and Jill Rathus.
+2. Currently, both of our adult groups are virtual.
+One of our adolescent groups are in-person while the other is virtual.
+Our virtual groups are held on our HIPAA Compliant Zoom and are one hour and forty-five minutes.
+The Adult group fee is $70.00 per group unless you are receiving individual therapy or other services within TBC for CBT; in this case the fee is $65.00 per group.
+The Adolescent group is a Multifamily group that includes the teen and one parent who must join them to the group sessions on consistent basis.
+An adolescent group is also about 2 hours long, and the fee is $80.00 per group or $75.00 a client is receiving any other services at TBC for CBT, including individual therapy.
+There are 4 Modules of DBT skills and each module is 6-7 weeks.
+You can commit to attend a group on a per-module basis, meaning you do not need to commit to the entire 4 modules; however, wishes to discontinue the group must be discussed between a client and their therapist.
+Client are financially responsible for each group session in each module they commit to, regardless of attendance (no refunds).
+For the Adult Groups we will be teaching out of the DBT Skills Training Handouts and Worksheets by Marsha Linehan which clients will need to purchase in time for the first group.
+For the Adolescent Multi-family Groups, group leaders will email you a DBT training packets adapted for adolescents, created by Nancy Gordon, LCSW, Clinic Owner and adapted from the Teen Manual by Alec Miller and Jill Rathus.
+The packets are provided for clients and don’t require additional costs.

 4. It is advised to have clear behavioral goals to apply the skills to.
 It is difficult to accomplish goals that are vague or too broad.
 Rather than having a goal such as “I want to be happier” (which we all do!) or “I want to be calmer”, identify specific behaviors you would engage in if the goal were accomplished and, at the same time, identify behaviors you need to stop engaging in to reach those goals.
 For example, a goal could be increasing the ability to tolerate feedback from others without shutting down or verbally lashing out.
 Or a goal could be engaging in social activities outside of your home at least 1x/ week.
 We call these “target behaviors” and this is how you will refer to them in group.